-The talkspirit platform has a lot to offer; there are actually quite some features that either go unnoticed or are simply interpreted the wrong way.
+The Talkspirit platform has a lot of tricks; there are actually quite some features that either go unnoticed or are simply interpreted the wrong way.

 2. Govern your personal newsfeed

 Does your newsfeed sometimes display too much content than you’d ideally wish for?
 Or is the content sometimes irrelevant to you?
 If the answer to any of the above is ‘yes’, try tailoring your newsfeed in a way that makes the most sense to you.
 If you do not wish to see any content from a certain group, simply deactivate it.
 You do this by clicking on the settings icon in the top right corner of any group, where after you’ll deselect “display on my newsfeed”.

 Labels are without a doubt the best way to effectively work together like a well-oiled machine.
 In terms of coordination, labels allow you to identify stages, assign tasks or indicate actions to be taken around a piece of content.
 Labels come in various different colours and can easily be created by clicking in the top right corner of any publication.